NatLabs/ZenDB/readme.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please feel free to submit a Pull Request to fix a bug.
+For features, please create an issue first to discuss supporting it in this project.

 ## License